 The cauda equina contains multiple nerve roots.
 When compression occurs at one level, there is an increased likelihood of compression at multiple, possibly bilateral, nerve roots simultaneously.
 The pain will often occur alongside neurological deficits.
 Nerve roots injury can occur at any disc level.

-In L5 radiculopathy, patients will often complain of acute back pain, which radiates down the lateral leg, into the foot.
+In L5 radiculopathy, patients will often complain of acute back pain, which radiates down the lateral leg into the foot.
 On examination, there may be a reduction in muscle strength with big toe extension (extensor hallucis longus), foot eversion, inversion, toe extension, and foot dorsiflexion.
-Chronic L5 radiculopathy can cause atrophy of the extensor digitorum brevis (the marker of L5 radiculopathy in EMG) as well as the tibialis anterior of the anterior leg.
-If severe enough, L5 radiculopathy can cause weakness in leg abduction when the gluteus minimus and medius are affected.
+Chronic L5 radiculopathy can cause atrophy of the extensor digitorum brevis (the marker of L5 radiculopathy in EMG) and the tibialis anterior of the anterior leg.
+Severe L5 radiculopathy can affect the gluteus minimus and medius, causing weakness in leg abduction.

-For S1 radiculopathy, sacral or buttock pain will radiate into the posterior aspect of the patient's leg, into the foot or the perineum.
-On examination, there can be a weakness in plantar flexion.
-There can also be a sensation loss along the posterior leg and lateral aspect of the foot.
+S1 radiculopathy will cause radiation of sacral or buttock pain into the posterior aspect of the patient's leg, into the foot, or the perineum.
+On examination, there can be weakness in plantar flexion.
+There can also be a loss of sensation along the posterior leg and lateral aspect of the foot.
 The ankle reflex (S1) can also be lost or diminished.

-Examination findings helpful in the diagnosis of radiculopathy would include a patient's inability to get up from a chair, history of a knee-buckling, and toe drag on ambulation.
-These exam findings are suggestive of iliopsoas or quadriceps weakness, quadriceps, and tibialis anterior weakness, respectively.
+Examination findings helpful in diagnosing radiculopathy would include a patient's inability to get up from a chair, history of a knee-buckling, and toe drag on ambulation.
+These exam findings suggest iliopsoas or quadriceps weakness, quadriceps, and tibialis anterior weakness, respectively.
 Diminished deep tendon reflexes for L4, L5 are also useful to support a diagnosis of lumbar radiculopathy.

-A straight leg raising can be painful in lumbosacral radiculopathy.
+A straight leg raising can be helpful in lumbosacral radiculopathy.
 The mechanism of pain during a straight leg raise is increased dural tension placed upon the lumbosacral spine during the test.
-Patients are supine during the test.
+Patients lay supine during the test.
 The physician will flex the patient's quadriceps with the leg in extension as well as dorsiflex the patient's foot on the symptomatic side.
-Pain or reproduction of paresthesias is considered a positive test (Lasegue sign).
-Separately, a Bowstring sign is a relief of this underlying radicular pain with flexion of the patient's knee on the affected side.
+Pain or reproduction of paresthesias is considered a positive test (Lasegue's sign).
+A Bowstring sign relieves this underlying radicular pain with flexion of the patient's knee on the affected side.
 The straight leg raising test is most helpful in the diagnosis of L4 and S1 radiculopathies.